 - Flesh of 2 young Thai coconuts (about 2 cups)

-- Place all ingredients in a high speed blender or food processor and blend till totally smooth and creamy (2-3 minutes in a blender; the food processor may take a little longer).
+- Place all ingredients in a high speed blender and blend till totally smooth and creamy (2-3 minutes in a blender; the food processor may take a little longer).
 Enjoy with fresh berries or fruit of choice.

 The yogurt will be wonderful with berries or fruit: